miketreacy/motivic/README.md

 This app allows users to do the following:

-1. Generate a monophonic melody one of three ways
+1. Generate a monophonic melody, or motif one of three ways
-    - Inputting notes via the grid UI
-    - Creating a random melody with the randomizer tool
+    - Creating a random motif with the randomizer tool
-    - Importing a MIDI or JSON file
+    - Importing a MIDI or JSON file (must be monophonic!)
-2. Transform that melody into a new motif using concepts from baroque composition.
+2. Transform that motif into a new motif using concepts from baroque composition.
 3. Layer multiple motifs to create unique melodic counterpoint.
-4. Export that new composition as a MIDI or JSON file.
+4. Export that new motif as a MIDI, JSON, or WAV file.

 Motivic uses the Web Audio API to generate all sounds.